FREE DELIVERY (1-2 working days)

 Cold curving of Evonas's Polycarbonate sheet is very simple.
 To calculate the minimum bending radius in millimetres, multiply 150 by the thickness of the sheet in millimetres (eg 150 x 2mm thickness = 300mm).
 If you're unsure, please refer to the values mentioned in the table in the 'material properties' section of the brochure.

 The preferred drilling bit for drilling polycarbonate sheet is a thermoplastic specific bit.
 Non specially ground metal bits can be used but are not preferred.
 Avoid using cutting oils and countersinking fixings.

 • OPERATING TEMPERATURE •

-The operating temperature range for polycarbonate sheet is -20 degrees celcius to 100 degrees celcius.
+The operating temperature range for polycarbonate sheet is -20 degrees celsius to 100 degrees celsius.

 • CUTTING •